Xeeynamo/sonic-hybrid-rsdk/rsdkv3-to-rsdkv4.md

-# RSDKv3 to RSDKv4 Script conversion
+# RSDKv3 to RSDKv4 Script conversion (Semi-Outdated)

 Notes on how to convert RSDKv3 scripts to RSDKv4.